top of page

 Don't let them tell you otherwise - why cracked wood is a profitable choice, and not a natural feature of handmade furniture.

-Big-box furniture literature usually includes something along the lines of "cracks in the assembly joints or in the wood itself... [do] not affect the structural integrity,"* or "due to the hand-built nature of our furniture, measurements may vary by one to two inches."**
+The fine print often includes something like "cracks in the assembly joints or in the wood itself... [do] not affect the structural integrity,"* or "due to the hand-built nature of our furniture, measurements may vary by one to two inches."** Language like this is hidden and delicately phrased to keep you from recourse in confronting quality issues.

 There are two ways to dry wood, and they have equal merit in the workshop: air-dry or kiln-dry.
 Air-drying takes (much) longer, but it can retain some of the best natural color in certain species, including the purples in Walnut.
 If you're doing it yourself, a good rule of thumb is one year per inch of thickness.
-A well-secured tarp and nonporous floor is a minimum, while a climate-controlled space like a garage is ideal.
+A well-secured tarp and nonporous floor is a minimum, while a climate-controlled space is ideal.

 Nearly all of our wood is dried in a kiln, just like pottery.
 With rare exception, our raw slabs come from solar kilns, which require little to no energy consumption and can operate off the grid.
 Other kiln methods include dehumidification and vacuum, but these require a lot of energy.
 Kiln-drying in a dry climate is the only way to ensure your hardwood furniture is stable - the material won't crack, warp or split over time, and imperfections are secure.